Will Reunion Island become the world's sixth digital hub? | DW | 06.01.2022

 "And that means companies can rely on European standards when it comes to data protection, plus they'll have access to very well-trained staff and excellent health care," he argued.

-"My co-founder and I deliberately based our company on Reunion Island, as the internet speed here is so fast, there is well-trained management and engineering staff available and we are getting discounts on employer's charges," she stated in an interview with DW.
+"My co-founder and I deliberately based our company on Reunion Island, as the internet speed here is so fast, there is well-trained management and engineering staff available and we are getting discounts on employer's charges," she told DW.

 The company is now profitable with a turnover of €2.7 million in 2021.
 The platform will soon go live in Morocco, Spain, and Belgium and discussions with hospitals in the UK are ongoing.